-Setting Microsoft Entra ID Default value No Description Allows you to authenticate to the MyID Operator Client using Microsoft Entra as an external identity provider.
+Setting Microsoft Entra ID Default value No Description Allows you to authenticate to the MyID Operator Client or the Self- Service App using Microsoft Entra as an external identity provider.
 Further information See the Configuring Microsoft Entra section in the MyID Authentication Guide.

-Setting External IDP 1 Default value No Description Allows you to authenticate to the MyID Operator Client using an external identity provider that uses OpenID Connect.
+Setting External IDP 1 Default value No Description Allows you to authenticate to the MyID Operator Client or the Self-Service App using an external identity provider that uses OpenID Connect.
 You can configure up to three different external identity providers.
 Further information See the Configuring OpenID Connect section in the MyID Authentication Guide.

-Setting External IDP 2 Default value No Description Allows you to authenticate to the MyID Operator Client using an external identity provider that uses OpenID Connect.
+Setting External IDP 2 Default value No Description Allows you to authenticate to the MyID Operator Client or the Self-Service App using an external identity provider that uses OpenID Connect.
 You can configure up to three different external identity providers.
 Further information See the Configuring OpenID Connect section in the MyID Authentication Guide.

-Setting External IDP 3 Default value No Description Allows you to authenticate to the MyID Operator Client using an external identity provider that uses OpenID Connect.
+Setting External IDP 3 Default value No Description Allows you to authenticate to the MyID Operator Client or the Self-Service App using an external identity provider that uses OpenID Connect.
 You can configure up to three different external identity providers.
 Further information See the Configuring OpenID Connect section in the MyID Authentication Guide.

-30.8 Logon Priority page (Security Settings)
+31.8 Logon Priority page (Security Settings)

-The Logon Priority page allows you to configure the order in which different logon mechanisms are presented to the user in the Self-Service App; for example, you may want your users to authenticate with a smart card first, and if that fails, to authenticate with security questions.
+The Logon Priority page allows you to configure the order in which different logon mechanisms are presented to the user in the Self-Service App, the MyID Client for Mac, or the MyID Client for Windows; for example, you may want your users to authenticate with a smart card first, and if that fails, to authenticate with security questions.